 Ibiza might be better known, but the neighbouring island of Formentera is just a short boat ride away and boasts one of the best beaches in the world.
 Formentera has over 20 km of beaches, from rocky coves through to white sand beaches, but Cala Saona is the prettiest.

-Check out The 25 Best Pizzas In Spain
+Check out The Best Beaches in Spain here

 12th.
 Boulders Beach – Cape Town, South Africa